go-kit/kit/tracing/README.md

 Please note that the "world view" of existing tracing systems do differ.
-OpenTracing can not guarantee you that tracing alignment is perfect in a polyglot microservice environment or switching from one tracing backend to another truly entails just a change in configuration.
+OpenTracing can not guarantee you that tracing alignment is perfect in a microservice environment especially one which is not exclusively OpenTracing enabled or switching from one tracing backend to another truly entails just a change in configuration.

 The following tracing back-ends are known to work with Go kit through the OpenTracing interface and are highlighted in the [addsvc] example.